Which Ecommerce Platform to Choose? The 007 mission

 Given Mr. Bond's global recognition, he might need a more powerful solution to maintain a huge volume of transactions.

 Demandware was founded in 2004 and acquired by Salesforce in 2016.
 The company was subsequently renamed Salesforce Commerce Cloud.
-If James Bond has no time to waste on designing and building his store, he should hire a professional Salesforce developer.
+If James Bond has no time to waste on designing and building his store, he should hire professional Salesforce Commerce Cloud developers.

 Salesforce unites marketing, sales, commerce, service, and IT teams from anywhere with Customer 360 — one integrated CRM platform that powers its entire suite of connected apps.
 It’s definitely the most flexible and scalable SaaS choice for large sellers.